Download

 点赞 0

-In gold trading—especially in London Gold—many investors fall into the pattern of “chasing highs and cutting losses.”
+In gold trading, many investors fall into the pattern of “chasing highs and cutting losses.”
 When prices rise, they rush to buy; when prices fall, they panic and sell.
 This behavior seems proactive but often results in buying high and selling low.
 Understanding this pattern and developing ways to manage it are essential for building consistent, long-term strategies.

 Many traders know the theory but struggle to stay rational during market swings, allowing emotions to override logic and obscure real trends.